ynyeh0221/Smart-Meal-Planner/README.md

 83% users will use our app, and think that our recommendation functions are better than that provided by Yummly.

-The demo of Smart Meal Planner: https://goo.gl/jXlyjd
+Demo of Smart Meal Planner: https://goo.gl/jXlyjd

-(to be continued)